guang/learn_insight-notes/demo_final/notes.md

 ## Motivation (1:05)

-Starcraft II is a real-time strategy game - so basically you build bases, get resources, make units and then try to kill your enemy.
-There are two variations that keeps the game interesting as they evolve - which race you play and what map you play it on.
+Starcraft II is a real-time strategy game - so basically you start with a base and you make stuff and try to kill your enemy.
+There are a few factors that keep the game interesting as it evolves, the one that I wanna look at is maps

-For both developers and players, game balance is super important - and in terms of maps, this is really tricky because on one hand you want to encourage players to come up with new tactics based around new maps, but at the same time you dont want any particular playstyle to be overpowered.

-Let me show you what I mean.
+Let me show you why maps change how you play the game.
 Here is a regular map, [PAUSE] here are the two bases [PAUSE], most units are ground units so to get to your enemys base you need to travel a long distance.

 Here is a more interesting map.
 [PAUSE] Two bases [PAUSE] still long way to go by foot [PAUSE] but now the proximity allows for more potent air harassment and early rushes

+For both developers and players, game balance is super important - and in terms of maps, this is really tricky because on one hand you want to encourage players to come up with new tactics based around new maps, but at the same time you dont want any particular playstyle to be overpowered.

 I thought it would be cool to use data to track how each map is doing - whether they are unbalanced towards a certain playstyle.
 By looking through vast amount of replays